DevMaestroHQ/SRMS2.0/replit.md

 ### File Processing
 - JPG/JPEG image upload handling with file type validation and size limits (5MB max)
 - Real OCR processing using tesseract.js library for text extraction from images
-- Pattern-based extraction of student name and T.U. registration number only
+- Pattern-based extraction of student name and T.U. registration number with result status ("Passed"/"Failed")
 - Image storage in local uploads directory with automated cleanup on errors
 - Comprehensive error handling with detailed extraction failure messages
-- Focused on student verification rather than comprehensive result management
+- Focused on student verification with simplified result display (no marks, no upload dates)
+- Clean file management with automatic cleanup of generated PDFs and uploaded images

 ### API Structure
 - **Public Routes**: Student result search and PDF download